Rapid Training of Hamiltonian Graph Networks using Random Features¶

 Overall Architecture¶

-The RF-HGN pipeline consists of three stages: (1) Invariance Encoding: transforming positions and momenta of the N-body system into translation- and rotation-invariant coordinate representations; (2) Graph Network Forward Pass: obtaining graph-level representations via node/edge encoding, message passing, and global pooling; (3) Random Feature Training: dense layer parameters are determined by random sampling (ELM or SWIM), and the linear output layer is solved via least squares.
-The input is a phase-space trajectory \((q, p) \in \mathbb{R}^{2d \cdot N}\), and the output is a scalar Hamiltonian \(\hat{\mathcal{H}}\); dynamics are simulated at inference time using the Störmer-Verlet integrator.
+The RF-HGN pipeline consists of three stages: (1) Invariance Encoding: converting position and momentum of N-body systems into translation- and rotation-invariant coordinate representations; (2) GNN Forward Pass: obtaining graph-level representations through node/edge encoding, message passing, and global pooling; (3) Random Feature Training: dense layer parameters are determined by random sampling (ELM or SWIM), and the linear output layer is solved via the least squares method.
+The input is the phase-space trajectory \((q, p) \in \mathbb{R}^{2d \cdot N}\), and the output is the scalar Hamiltonian \(\hat{\mathcal{H}}\).
+During inference, dynamics are simulated via a Störmer-Verlet integrator.
+The key is splitting the graph network into "nonlinear dense layers + linear output layer": the former skips training via random sampling, and the latter collapses into a convex linear solve, freeing the entire training chain from gradient descent.

 Key Designs¶

-- Mechanism: Translation invariance is achieved by subtracting the center of mass: \(q_i \leftarrow q_i - \frac{1}{N}\sum_{i=1}^{N}q_i\).
-Rotation invariance is achieved by constructing a local orthonormal basis—the node closest to the center of mass is selected to define the first basis vector \(e_1 = q_1/\|q_1\|\), a complete orthogonal matrix \(\mathcal{B}\) is built via rotation (2D) or Gram-Schmidt orthogonalization (higher dimensions), and coordinates are projected onto this local frame as \(\bar{q}_i = \mathcal{B}^T q_i\).
-Permutation invariance is naturally guaranteed by the graph structure and the summation aggregation in message passing.
+The energy of a physical system should not change because an observer changes the frame of reference.
+However, raw coordinates \((q,p)\) are packed with such redundant degrees of freedom, forcing the network to waste capacity learning symmetries and increasing data requirements.
+RF-HGN eliminates these at the input: translation invariance is achieved by center-of-mass subtraction \(q_i \leftarrow q_i - \frac{1}{N}\sum_{i=1}^{N}q_i\); rotation invariance is achieved by constructing a local orthogonal basis—selecting the node closest to the center of mass to define the first basis vector \(e_1 = q_1/\|q_1\|\), then completing the orthogonal matrix \(\mathcal{B}\) via rotation (2D) or Gram-Schmidt orthogonalization (higher dimensions), and projecting all coordinates into this local system \(\bar{q}_i = \mathcal{B}^T q_i\).
+Permutation invariance requires no additional processing, as the graph structure combined with the summation aggregation of message passing is inherently invariant.
+Thus, the network sees normalized invariant representations, requiring less learning and less data.

-Random Feature Parameter Construction (ELM and SWIM):
+2. Random Feature Parameter Construction (ELM and SWIM): Direct sampling of dense layer weights to bypass non-convex training.

 Loss & Training¶

 The training objective is to minimize the \(l^2\) norm of the Hamiltonian equation residual: \(\min_{\theta_L}\|Z\theta_L - u\|^2\).
-Training data consists of phase-space trajectories and their time derivatives (or pure time-series data).
-Only a single known Hamiltonian value \(\mathcal{H}(y_0)\) is required to fix the integration constant.
-The training procedure requires no hyperparameter tuning (learning rate, number of epochs, etc.); only the dense layer width and regularization constant need to be specified.
+The training data consists of phase-space trajectories and their time derivatives (or pure time-series data).
+Only one known ground-truth Hamiltonian value \(\mathcal{H}(y_0)\) is needed to fix the integration constant.
+The training process requires no hyperparameter tuning (learning rate, number of epochs, etc.), with only two parameters: dense layer width and the regularization constant.

 Key Experimental Results¶